aschuma/esp32_nextion_js_binary_clock/README.md

 # ESP32 and Nextion powered Binary Clock

 This is a Javascript demo Mongoose OS app.
-The aim of this project is to demonstrates how to drive a Nextion HMI display from an ESP32 device.
+The aim of this project is to demonstrate how to drive a Nextion HMI display from an ESP32 device.

 Here is what you get when you deploy the application on your ESP32 board and your Nextion display: